microsoft/CCF/doc/developers/kv/api.rst

 This page presents the API that a CCF application must use to read and mutate the replicated key-value store.

-A CCF application should define one or multiple public or private :cpp:class:`kv::Map`.
-Then, each :cpp:class:`ccf::EndpointRegistry::Endpoint` should use the :cpp:class:`kv::Tx` transaction object to read and write to specific :cpp:class:`kv::Map`.
+A CCF application should define one or multiple public or private :cpp:type:`kv::Map`.
+Then, each :cpp:class:`ccf::EndpointRegistry::Endpoint` should use the :cpp:class:`kv::Tx` transaction object to read and write to specific :cpp:type:`kv::Map`.

 Store
 -----